vanGoghhh/tp/docs/DeveloperGuide.md

 ### 3.4 Sort feature

+The Sort feature has two variants, one for sorting candidates `sort can` and one for sorting jobs `sort job`.
+We will illustrate this feature using only the candidates variant here as the job variant works analogously.

 The implemented sort mechanism is facilitated by `ModelManager`.
 It implements `Model` and contains a `SortedList`, which is a subclass of `ObservableList`.
 Additionally, it implements the following operations: